appwrite/appwrite/README.md

-> It's going to get cloudy! 🌩 ☂️
-> The Appwrite Cloud is coming soon!
-You can learn more about our upcoming hosted solution and signup for free credits at: https://appwrite.io/cloud
+> The Appwrite Cloud is now live in public beta and ready for you to use!
+Say goodbye to the hassle of self-hosting and enjoy a seamless, hosted experience.
+To get started, sign up now at [cloud.appwrite.io](https://cloud.appwrite.io).
+We can't wait for you to experience the power and convenience of our new hosted solution.
+See you in the Cloud!" 🌥️☁️

 <br />
 <p align="center">